INTRODUCTION

 Radio Operators Certificate

-A member is considered to be proficient in the stand-alone SLSA Radio Operations award if they have completed the BM and SRC Skills Maintenance.
+This is the stand-alone SLSA Radio Operations award if they have completed the BM and SRC Skills Maintenance.
 Members who hold only the Radio Operators award are required to complete:

 For those who use this award as part of their operation within SurfCom, additional assessment may be included at a local level.